kay2019/NiceProject3/README.md

 Instead, streaming data is preferred.
 We will use 3 nested (while) loops.
 The first loop goes through all the lines from start to bottom.
 The second loop goes through a specific session for an ip.
-The third loop finds the number of articles request during each node for the ongoing session.
+The third loop finds the number of requested articles during each node for the ongoing session.

 As an example: Lets read the first line of the CSV file.
 The ip is 123.232.jja.
 The second loop starts to read the rest of the file to construct the ip's